carlmunn/quick-html-edit/README.md

 ### Usage

+Setup
 ```
-Run npm install to setup
+npm install; bower install
 ```

+start the server
 ```
-Run gulp to start the server
+gulp
 ```

 ### Todo
 Add JS CoffeeScript or TypeScript support

 ### Notes
-*NOTE: The node_modules dir is ~28M when installing the node packages*
+The node_modules dir is ~28M when installing the node packages